 Then I cut up sheets of tracing paper and covered them with the same words framed as questions.

-But we are not competing with each other like in the original game.
+We are not competing with each other like in the original game.
 In this one all players work together to prevent memories from fading.
 How?
 By telling stories.

 This is how it works.
 Each time you flip two cards, you say “I remember…” and share a memory which revolves around the words on those cards.